Flight-Free-UK/flight_free_uk_website/source/posts/six-and-a-half-flying-ideas-for-the-future.html.markdown

 The aviation industry is projected to [double in 20 years](https://www.forbes.com/sites/marisagarcia/2018/10/24/iata-raises-20-year-projections-to-8-2-billion-passengers-warns-against-protectionism/).
 Even if all this new technology was ready now, the combined savings in emissions would not be enough to counter that growth.

+> "The aviation industry will [double in 20 years](https://www.forbes.com/sites/marisagarcia/2018/10/24/iata-raises-20-year-projections-to-8-2-billion-passengers-warns-against-protectionism/).
+Even if this new technology was ready now, the combined savings in emissions would not be enough to counter that growth."

 Because the science says that to stay below 1.5 degrees Celsius of warming, we have to leave 80% of the fossil fuels we know about in the ground.
 [That leaves us with only 12 to 31 years of current emissions left](https://www.carbonbrief.org/analysis-how-much-carbon-budget-is-left-to-limit-global-warming-to-1-5c).

 Covid-19 has abruptly brought flying to a halt and the longer the lockdown continues the more impact it will have on the industry, and of course the vast number of people the industry employs.
 But a reduction in flights has inevitably led to a [reduction in carbon emissions](https://www.theguardian.com/environment/2020/apr/12/global-carbon-emisions-could-fall-by-record-25bn-tonnes-in-2020).
 Perhaps this shows us that the issue isn't how we grow more sustainably but with the idea of growth itself?